 Professor Crawford was able to communicate with the Omniscient Ones, through a protomorphic form of telepathy that would become more advanced with time.

 He along with a selective group of elite scientists resuscitated the knowledge of the Omniscient Ones, through a device designed that was called, the oracle of the Ilanu fifty years ago.

 The Omniscient Ones provided the sufficient knowledge to construct the perfect oracle.
-I had grown up with this caste system all of my 48 years soon to be 49 in the city of Elysium, and had not known anything different, until one day.
+I had grown up with this caste system all of my 49 years in the city of Elysium, and had not known anything different, until one day.